Index To All Sections

 Calvinism and The First 1500 Years

-Augustine had taught the essentials of the system a thousand years before Calvin was born, and the whole body of the leaders of the Reformation movement taught the same.
-But it was given to Calvin with his deep knowledge of Scripture, his keen intellect and systematizing genius, to set forth and defend these truths more clearly and ably than had ever been done before.
+taught the essentials of the system a thousand years before Calvin was born, and the whole body of the leaders of the Reformation movement taught the same.
+But it was given to Calvin with his deep knowledge of Scripture, his keen intellect and systematizing genius, to set forth and defend these truths more clearly and ably than had ever been done before."

-Apparently, apart from Augustine, the first 1500 years of church history was filled with ignoramuses who, inspite of their deep devotion to the Word of God, never managed to figure out that predestination was a basic tenet of the Bible.
+Apparently, apart from Augustine, the first 1500 years of church history was filled with ignoramuses who, in spite of their deep devotion to the Word of God, never managed to figure out that predestination was a basic tenet of the Bible.
 Somehow this foundational and critical doctrine managed to elude the grasp and understanding of men like Justin Martyr, Irenaeus of Gaul, Clement of Alexandria and countless others.
 And I am certainly not saying that all these men had their ducks in a row.
-For example, Novatian was a Roman priest and the second antipope in papal history and Jerome is still recognized by the Catholic Church as a saint and Doctor of the Church, while his Vulgate is still an important text in Catholicism.
+For example, Novatian was a Roman priest and the second antipope in papal history, and Jerome is still recognized by the Catholic Church as a saint and Doctor of the Church, while his Vulgate is still an important text in Catholicism.
 Many of them taught some awful tripe.

-Ignatius of Antioch (born in Syria, around the year 50; died at Rome between 98 and 117.) was Bishop and Patriarch of Antioch, and a student of John the Apostle
+Ignatius of Antioch (born in Syria, around the year 50; died at Rome between 98 and 117.) was Bishop and Patriarch of Antioch.

 Justin Martyr (c.100-165 A.D) was a 2nd Century Christian apologist.